Minton-Capehart Federal Building

 The exterior of the Minton-Capehart Federal Building features Milton Glaser's rainbow-colored mural Color Fuses.
 Restored in 2012, the mural enwraps the building's lower level and consists of 35 different bands of color.
 The artwork also includes a series of programmed lights, which cycle on and off around the building, simulating the rise and fall of the sun.
 The video below shares footage of the restoration and the artist's own words explaining how the restoration effort has recaptured the work's original vibrancy and intent.

-A Recovery-Act-funded project, completed in December 2012, modernized the facility's life-safety features and heating, ventilation, and air conditioning system.
+A project completed in December 2012 modernized the facility's life-safety features and heating, ventilation and air conditioning system.
 The Minton-Capehart building earned ENERGY STAR® designation in 2012.

 The Veterans Administration (VA), Internal Revenue Service (IRS), and Social Security Administration (SSA) are the building's major tenants.
-Others include the Department of Homeland Security (DHS), Department of Transportation (DOT), Drug Enforcement Agency (DEA), General Services Administration (GSA), National Labor Relations Board (NLRB), and Treasury Inspector General for Tax Administration.
-On the latest (2015) GSA Tenant Satisfaction Survey, 75% of respondents gave a four or five rating (on a five-point scale) for the facility and GSA services.
+Others include the Department of Homeland Security (DHS), Department of Transportation (DOT), Drug Enforcement Agency (DEA), General Services Administration (GSA), National Labor Relations Board (NLRB) and Treasury Inspector General for Tax Administration.

 The shortcut for this page is www.gsa.gov/mintoncapehartfb.